How toilet paper and avocados help explain the grocery store of the future

 Early efforts at controlling store navigation, such as one-way signage that shoppers often ignore, may be replaced by more efficient and responsive technology.
 Augmented reality presents an opportunity for stores to consider smart way-finding that directs traffic and indicates proper social distancing in real time.

-Long Term (5-10 years)
+Long-term (5-10 years)

 Assuming that COVID-19 will eventually be brought under control, we may see a reversion to previous norms.
 It’s also possible that new shopping habits may prove durable and will lead to lasting change.
 Meanwhile, advances in technology and supply chain innovation will set the stage for more disruptive challenges to the current paradigm.